How To Clean Pet Stains on Laminate Floors

 Spray the area lightly with warm vinegar and watch it foam.
 The same acid-base reaction that makes baking soda and vinegar great at cleaning drains also helps dissolve pet stains and lift them from the subfloor.
 Meanwhile, the vinegar neutralizes the scent that draws pets back to the spot.

 Step 4.
-Spray Again
+Reapply